csusi/lfs/README.md

 Linux From Shell
 ================

-A Linux From Scratch implementation (7.8) with built in shell scripts to speed builds.
+A Linux From Scratch implementation (7.8) using basic shell scripts.

 The purpose of this project is to: